unofficialmohit/athleticleaguewebsite/README.md

 In this website there is a working login/signup form

-there is and option to register for an event which will only work after login ,
+there is an option to register for an event which will only work after login ,

 without login it will give popup window which says please login first.